When it comes to cooking, there’s nothing quite like a good open fire. But should you use a range hood over an open fire or grill?

 - Vent hoods are ventilating systems designed to prevent fumes and smoke from escaping the kitchen by venting or sucking the air out of the space.

 - The outdoor range hood can protect your family’s health against possible lung diseases, so install ductwork above the kitchen fireplace area.

 So, will you use a range hood on an open fire in your home?
 And did I cover everything you wanted to know?
-And what do you think of my list?
 Let me know in the comments section below (I read and reply to every comment).
 If you found this article helpful, check out my full blog for more tips and tricks in your kitchen.
 Thanks for reading, and stay safe.